Our top 10 reasons to visit Finland | Finnair

 The happiest people on the Planet

-Finland is number one when it comes to happiness.
+Finland has been named the happiest country in the world for many years in a row.
 It has a lot to do with the lifestyle of the Finns: going outdoors and spending time in nature and the wilderness is a significant part of many Finnish people's lives.
+Even in urban areas, you’re never far from a park or forest.
 In addition, people in Finland trust each other and feel secure and safe in their home country.

 Finns also trust public officials and the government.
 The education system is one of the fairest in the world and the health care system is universal, which leads to more equal opportunities.